ltang16/info-catalog/TO-DOS.md

 > [x] maybe create new component for individual courses and use in overall app body
 > [ ] create new components for course requirement + DS certificate filter buttons and topics filter buttons
 > [x] create new component for catalog list -- need to pass filtered course list to this! will then pass individual course data to individual course component
-> [ ] switch all button types to checkboxes and create toggle click functions!!! removes need for "all Info courses" button and improves aesthetics
+> [ ] switch requirement and certificate button types to checkboxes/radio buttons (mix of both to enable only one selection at a time, but also none!) and create toggle click functions!!! removes need for "all Info courses" button and improves aesthetics
 > [ ] add state data for user-given course requirements, DS certificate eligibility, topics, and subsequent filtered catalog (single-select for course reqs and DS cert, and multi-select for topics)
 > [ ] add new component for breadcrumbs?